Unbesteveable/utxo-live/README.md

 9. While the utxo file is dumping, download `utxo-live.py` and install two python dependencies.

- * Right click on `utxo-live.py`, choose "save as" and select the `utxo-live` folder.
+ * Right click on <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a>, choose "save as" and select the `utxo-live` folder.

  * In the terminal window (not the Bitcoin console), type the following command to install two python dependencies:
 ```sh